 If you've completed RIBA parts 1 and 2 and studied architecture, this Part 3 architecture degree apprenticeship allows you to earn a salary and pass your Final Examination in Professional Practice.

 You'll learn about current practice issues, legal and building legislation, and contractual issues in the industry.
 You'll also build your knowledge of the environment and sustainability and learn about the social and economic side of the construction industry while developing your practice and project management skills.

 Following an induction day on campus, you'll study at the University in 3 blocks of 3 days during term time.
 You'll spend the rest of the time applying your skills and getting practical experience in the workplace.
 The Government or your employer pay your tuition fees, so your architecture degree apprenticeship doesn’t cost you anything.

-When you graduate, you'll have the qualifications you need to apply for registration as a qualified architect (this is pending confirmation of the course's ARB/RIBA accreditation).
+When you graduate, you'll have the qualifications you need to apply for registration as a qualified architect.

 What you'll experience

 On this Part 3 architecture degree apprenticeship, you'll:

 - Complete a case study of a live project, relevant to your professional role